ssomnath/array_lithography/README.rst

 Journal papers that used / were generated using this software
 --------------------------------------------------------------
 1. Somnath, Suhas, Hoe Joon Kim, Huan Hu, and William P. King.
 "Parallel nanoimaging and nanolithography using a heated microcantilever array."
 Nanotechnology 25, no. 1 (2013): 014001.
-2. Seong, Myunghoon, Suhas Somnath, Hoe Joon Kim, and William P. King.
-"Parallel nanoimaging using an array of 30 heated microcantilevers."
-RSC Advances 4, no. 47 (2014): 24747-24754.